 5 tablespoons cold, unsalted butter, preferably European style

 1 cup whole milk.

-1. Preheat oven to 425.
-Sift flour, baking powder, sugar and salt into a large mixing bowl.
+1. preheat oven to 425 Sift flour, baking powder, sugar, and salt into a large mixing bowl.
 Transfer to a food processor.
 Cut butter into pats and add to flour, then pulse 5 or 6 times until the mixture resembles rough crumbs.
 (Alternatively, cut butter into flour in the mixing bowl using a fork or a pastry cutter.)
-Return dough to bowl, add milk and stir with a fork until it forms a rough ball.
+Return dough to the bowl, add milk and stir with a fork until it forms a rough ball.